-Cash sickness benefits: The insured must be currently employed with at least 26 weeks of contributions, including at least 8 weeks in the 13-week period immediately before the incapacity began.
+Cash sickness benefits: The insured must be currently employed with at least 26 weeks of contributions, including at least eight weeks in the 13-week period immediately before the incapacity began.

-Cash maternity benefits: The insured must have at least 20 weeks of contributions, including at least 20 weeks in the 30-week period immediately before the claim or 6 weeks immediately before the expected date of child birth.
+Cash maternity benefits: The insured must have at least 20 weeks of contributions, including 20 weeks in the 30-week period immediately preceding the claim or the expected date of child birth, whichever is later.

-Maternity grant: The woman or her spouse must have at least 30 weeks of contributions immediately before a live birth.
+Maternity grant: The insured must have at least 20 weeks of contributions in the 30 weeks immediately before a live birth.